Cumberland Utility District

-Your water, which is surface water, comes from the Little Emory River, Elverton Branch Embayment.
+Your water, which is surface water, comes from two sources Little Emory River, Elverton Branch Embayment and from Brushy Mtn.
+Reservoir.
 Our goal is to protect our water from contaminants and we are working with the State to determine the vulnerability of our water source to potential contamination.
 The Tennessee Department of Environment and Conservation (TDEC) have prepared a Source Water Assessment Program (SWAP) Report for the untreated water sources serving this water system.
 The SWAP Report assesses the susceptibility of untreated water sources to potential contamination.
 To ensure safe drinking water, all public water systems treat and routinely test their water.
 Water sources have been rated as reasonably susceptible, moderately susceptible or slightly susceptible based on geologic factors and human activities in the vicinity of the water source.
 Cumberland Utility District’s source is rated as moderately susceptible to potential contamination.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 Community water systems are required to disclose the detection of contaminants; however, bottled water companies are not required to comply with this regulation.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency’s Safe Drinking Water Hotline (800-426-4791).For more information about your drinking water, please call Cory Jenkins at (865) 882-0395